mcuringa/mixi/content/courses/maker3/rube-lab.md

 Prior activities
 ----------------
-Before the lab, teams have been formed and members have been asked to review online examples of rube goldberg machines.
+Before the lab, teams have been formed and members have been asked to review online examples of rube goldberg machines, and given a general overview of LEGO Prime Spike.

 Stock Materials
 ---------------